List of Japanese inventions and discoveries

 This is a list of Japanese inventions and discoveries.
-The Japanese have made contributions across a number of scientific and technological domains.
+The Japanese have made contributions across a number of scientific, technological and art domains.
 In particular, the country has played a crucial role in the digital revolution since the 20th century, with many modern revolutionary and widespread technologies in fields such as electronics and robotics introduced by Japanese inventors and entrepreneurs.